stakater/mto-docs/content/cli/overview.md

 ### List Tenants

-List all tenants the current user belongs to (as owner, editor, or viewer):
+Start here.
+It answers "which tenants am I in, and as what?" — useful when someone belongs to several, and the first thing to run after installing:

 ```bash
 kubectl tenant list